 Baking times change depending on the type of cookie.
 The majority of cookies have a baking temperature of 350 degrees.
 However, you can modify the baking time depending on how crispy or chewy you want your cookies to be.

 The softness or hardness of your cookies will also be affected by the type of baking pan you use.
 Because dark baking pans absorb heat more quickly than lighter ones, your cookies will cook faster.

 If you want your cookies to be a little crispier, bake them for a few minutes longer than the original recipe specifies – just make sure you don’t take them out too soon or they’ll deflate!

-Perfect Ingredients to Add to Your Cookie Mix
+Add Dry Fruits or More Chocolate to Your Cookie Mix

 You might be tempted to deviate from the instructions on the back of the box if you’re the type of baker who enjoys improvising, and adding additional ingredients to the dough will not only improve the visual appearance of your cookies but will also affect their overall flavor profile.

 Adding a hint of zesty citruses, such as orange or lemon peel, will infuse your cookies with a brilliant blast of flavor that goes especially well with dark chocolate chips.

 To make an extra delicious, chewy chocolate chip cookie, you could also add a small handful of your favorite dried fruit—from sour cherries, raisins, to unsulfured apricots.
 Candied ginger can contribute to creating a flavor explosion as well!

 If you wish to make your cookie/brownie mixture sweeter, you could also consider adding different types of chocolate, chunks of chocolate chips, or your favorite candy bar in the dough.
 For that extra crunch, I especially recommend adding peanut butter cups, or all-natural granola to the mix.